 Firebase Config Audit Prompts for Rules and Functions

-“Audit my Firebase” returns Firebase’s own console messages.
-Real Firebase config bugs hide in the gaps: a Storage rule that allows reads from any authenticated user, a Cloud Function with a public HTTP trigger and no App Check, a missing composite index that fails only under load.
-These 15 prompts each interrogate one Firebase surface.
+Ask an AI to “audit my Firebase” and it parrots the console’s own warnings back at you.
+The real config bugs hide in the gaps: a Storage rule that lets any signed-in user read every object, a public HTTP function with no App Check, a missing composite index that only fails under production load.
+These 15 prompts each interrogate one Firebase surface, one finding type at a time.

 Who this is for

-Indie devs shipping Firebase backends, code reviewers auditing rule changes, founders preparing for traffic spikes, security folks reviewing Cloud Functions.
+Indie devs shipping Firebase backends, code reviewers auditing rule changes, founders preparing for a launch-day traffic spike, and security engineers reviewing Cloud Functions.
+Skip these if you only use Firebase for Analytics or Remote Config — they target apps built on Firestore, Realtime Database, Storage, Cloud Functions, and Auth.

-• Constraints: what AI MUST NOT do (don’t rewrite, don’t auto-format, don’t guess versions).
+• Constraints: don’t rewrite, don’t auto-format, don’t guess SDK versions.

 15 copy-ready prompt templates